jmonto55/jmonto55.github.io/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Portfolio <a name="about-project"></a>
+# 🔬 Biotech-Conference<a name="about-project"></a>

-This project is a portfolio website containing all my professional information and projects.
+This project is a biotechnology conference web where you can see all the information about the event.

 ## 🛠 Built With <a name="built-with"></a>